WanPgui/ChatBot_Summative/README.md

 ---

-## 🧾 How to Run
+##  How to Run

-1. Upload dataset `.parquet` files to your environment.
+1. Upload the dataset `.parquet` files to your environment.
-2. Run preprocessing and normalization script.
+2. Run the preprocessing and normalization script.
-3. Launch training notebook.
+3. Launch the training notebook.
-4. Evaluate results using provided evaluation scripts.
+4. Evaluate results using the provided evaluation scripts.
 5. Start `gradio_interface.py` to run the UI.
+The UI is clear and very understandable to work with.

 ---